taishi-n/Nakashima2023APSIPA-SIP/review/reply.md

 > Please consider commenting on why this might be the case.

 Thank you for your insightful comment.
-Online AuxIVA is equivalent to adaptively estimating the nulls that suppress interference sources in each frequency.
+Online AuxIVA adaptively steers nulls to suppress interference sources at each frequency.
-In this experiment, speech signals were used as the source signal, so the frequency components around 8000 Hz were not included.
-We believe that the direction of the non-interference source was incorrectly estimated only in the frequency band that did not include speech.
-These explanations have been added to the experimental results.
+However, the nulls may not be precisely formed in some frequency bands where the source signal is inherently weak because it does not affect the separated signal very much.
+We suppose the beam pattern for Est. 4 with insufficient nulls in Fig. 12(c) might happen since the 4th separated signal in high-frequency bands was accidentally weak.